sarukuku/object-joiner/README.md

 # object-joiner

 A tiny utility that merges JavaScript objects and bundles clashing property values to an array instead of overwriting them.
+Variable number of objects can be passed as arguments.

 ## Install